-Use tasks to efficiently organize and monitor property operations.
-They are handy for managing housekeeping, maintenance, check-ins, and other operational activities.
+Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 Create a calendar-based task